jessebuckmann/sample_preparation_module/projects/Stabilization_by_Mark_and_Stijn/feedback/fromPeers.md

 4. Did you get stuck at some point?
 What extra help did you need to proceed?

 *Yes, we already got stuck in the first 15 minutes.
 First we had to ask where the components were.
 They didn't mention they borrowed most of their materials, so these were not availlable to us.
-We came to the decision that we only wanted to test the accelerometer, but when we tried this we found out that there was no ready code in their project folder.
+We came to the decision that we only wanted to test the accelerometer at hand, but when we tried this we found out that there was no ready code in their project folder.
 We eventually needed their assistence and their computer to test the arduino accelerometer.*

 5. Are you guided to reproduce previous measurements?
 How easily could you navigate through the project documentation?

 *First of all, most of the essential components were missing.
 After communication we found out these components were borrowed from a staff member and were not availlable in short term.
-The only thing that was accesible was the arduino with the accelerometer, which was not used for their own experiment.
+The exact dimensions and materials used are nowhere specified, which makes it impossible to recreate the experimental setup.
+The only thing that was accesible was the arduino with an accelerometer, which was not used in their own experimentents.
 They used a different accelerometer for their measurements that had to be returned quickly.
 When trying to get the arduino working, we found out there was no code in their project folder.
 They did reference a library but did not mention which files of the library they used.
 They did not give any instructions on how they got the arduino working.
 In the end we used one of their laptops to test the accelerometer.
 The project documentation was badly organised.
-Important documents were not easily accesible.
-The instruction on how to use the setup and the code were missing.*
+Important documents and files were not easily accessible or missing.
+For example, instruction on how to use/construct the setup, code, materials used (insulation foam has many varieties, as do springs, nor are any dimesions specified).*

 6. What can be improved in the documentation?

 *First of all, they could have made better descriptive folder names.
 Also the folders could have been better structured and the files better distributed.
 They should have included a dedicated instruction file.
 Also a description of how they setup their experiments and how they obtained their measurements would have been useful.
-Furthermore, it would have been useful to mention their contact persons.*
+A discussion and conclusion on their bodeplots is missing other than relevance towards the modular experiment box, while there is a lot to talk about with all the different configurations tested (which ones act like low/high pass filter, does this fit with theory?).
+Furthermore, it would have been useful to mention their contacts. *

 ### Measurements: